-Assessment of Water Quality Based on Bioassays
+Assessment of Water Quality

 Our creeks, rivers and lakes are part of a cultivated landscape.
 The water quality is directly influenced by the distance from settlements and agriculturally used areas and also affected by the withdrawal of drinking water and discharge of effluents from wastewater treatment plants by humans.